denten-books/plain-text/main.md

 With the site so defined, we can begin the work of recovering the material contexts of literary production.
-I want to foreshadow now what will become the punchline of this chapter later: namely that the ghost in the machine cannot be reduced to some vague notions of value---these amount to a distraction, which lies plainly upon the surface.
+I want to foreshadow now what will become the punchline of the next chapter: namely that the ghost in the machine cannot be reduced to some vague notions of value---these amount to a distraction, which lies plainly upon the surface.
 The conspicuous ghostly apparition (indicating the absence of a living subject) is agency itself, which, for now, necrotically